itsmeow/Spicetify-Canvas/README.md

 Finally, start Spotify!
 If you did things correctly, Spotify should run as normal, except now the Canvases will appear.
 You can delete the contents of `C:/code/chromium_git` and `C:/code/depot_tools` to save space, but I recommend keeping the script just in case Spotify updates.

-If you made it this far, you are truly technically compotent!
+If you made it this far, you are truly technically competent!
 Congratulations.

 Now that you have shown that you are truly competent, here is a little lazy upgrade script that you can use inside your build.bat:
 ```